ersheff/IMS322-Docs/docs/js/functions.md

 Then, in the future, you could simply ask: _Can you please make some marinara sauce?_

-Start your function declaration with the `function` keyword, followed by a name (using the naming conventions from our [Style Guide](../../style-guide#naming-conventions)), then parentheses and curly braces.
+Start your function declaration with the `function` keyword, followed by a name (using the naming conventions from our [Coding Style & Requirements](../../style-requirements#naming-conventions)), then parentheses and curly braces.
 The individual steps of your function go inside of the curly braces.

 ```js
 function makeSauce() {